Dental Implants – a Viable Solution for Missing Teeth

 There are three main stages required for dental implants.
 The initial diagnostic stage involves the collection of radiographs, CBCT images, models and patient information.
 Next is the surgical phase, where the implant body is placed in the bone, which usually requires only local anesthetic.
 The final stage is the restorative phase where the prosthetic tooth will be cemented, or when possible, screwed on top of the implant.
 The process of restoring missing teeth with dental implants provides an aesthetically pleasing and long lasting solution to missing teeth.

-At Greenbank Dental, Dr. David Rogers and Dr. Adam Taller are pleased to discuss dental implants with you.
-Dr. Rogers has been restoring Dental Implants for over 25 years.
+At Greenbank Dental, Dr. Adam Taller and Associates are pleased to discuss dental implants with you.
 Dr. Taller is a Fellow of the International Congress of Oral Implantologists and a graduate of the Misch International Implant Institute.
 His continuing education allows him to offer both the surgical and the prosthetic stages of implant placement.